arl/statsviz/README.md

 statsviz.RegisterDefault()
 ```

-By default statsviz is served at `/debug/statsviz/`.
+By default Statsviz is served at `/debug/statsviz/`.

 If your application is not already running an HTTP server, you need to start
 one.
 Add `"net/http"` and `"log"` to your imports and the following code to your